syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/Interaction/SelectionAndDragging.md

 # Connector Selection and Dragging

-Connectors can be selected and drag over the diagram page.
+Connectors can be selected and dragged over the diagram page.

 ## How to select and edit the connector

-Connector can be selected by tap on it.
-When connector is selected, circles will be added on the starting and ending of the connector which is represented by `Thumbs`.
-Clicking and dragging those handles help you to adjust the source and target points.
+The connector can be selected by tapping it.
+When connector is selected, circles will be added on the starting and ending of the connector, which is represented by `Thumbs`.
+Clicking and dragging those handles helps you to adjust the source and target points.

 ![Straight segment](Connector_images/Thumb.gif)

 ## How to drag the connector

-Also, entire connector can be dragged over the page by using `Constraints` property and setting its value as Draggable.
+Also, the entire connector can be dragged over the page by using the `Constraints` property and setting its value as Draggable.

 {% tabs %}
 {% highlight xaml %}